 According to Overcoming Barriers to Giving, Fidelity Charitable’s latest study of over 3,200 donors, 64% of donors want to give more.
 While your donors may have other questions and concerns, demonstrating your nonprofit’s effectiveness has the greatest potential of encouraging your funders to increase their gift size and/or giving frequency.

-Here’s the skinny: Nonprofits need more funding.
-Funders need more confidence.
+Here’s the skinny: Nonprofits want more funding.
+Funders want more confidence.
 More confidence comes from demonstrated operational competence.
 Funders with more confidence give nonprofits more funding.
 Operational competence can be measured and improved.

 Jim Collins in his seminal work, Good to Great and the Social Sector said it this way, “What matters is that you rigorously assemble evidence – qualitative and quantitative – to track your progress.”